-DREAMS OF EGYPT

-2024 - Classic Tour | 13 Days | Physical Level 1

-Cairo - Alexandria - El Alamein - Luxor - Edfu - Kom Ombo - Aswan - Abu Simbel - Cairo
+DREAMS OF EGYPT Classic Tour | 13 Days | Physical Level 1 Cairo - Alexandria - El Alamein - Luxor - Edfu - Kom Ombo - Aswan - Abu Simbel - Cairo

 Steeped in history, romance and legend, a tour of Egypt is one of the grandest adventures a traveller can enjoy.
 Discover the country from top to toe, from the shores of Alexandria to the immense temples at Abu Simbel, at Egypt's southernmost edge.
-En route, be entranced by ancient pyramids, medieval catacombs, Coptic monasteries, and colossal statues, and enjoy a Nile cruise from Luxor to Aswan.
+En route, be entranced by ancient pyramids, medieval catacombs, Coptic monasteries, and colossal statues, and enjoy a 5\ Nile cruise from Luxor to Aswan.

+- Travel the full length of Egypt

 - Delve into the Catacombs of Alexandria

-- Visit the WWII battle site of El Alamein
+- Visit the WWII battle site of El Alamein.

 - Explore the Temples of Karnak and Luxor

 - Marvel at the tombs in the Valley of the Kings

-- Enjoy a cruise from Luxor to Aswan
+- Enjoy a cruise from 5\ Luxor to Aswan

 - See the incomparable Abu Simbel temples

 TOUR MAP

 DREAMS OF EGYPT TOUR INCLUSIONS:

 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

 - English speaking National Escorts (if your group is 10 or more passengers) or Local Guides

 - Egypt visa fees for New Zealand passport holders (please see visa section below for further information)

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

 - Safe and secure with IATA

 The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.

 CLASSIC TOURS:

+These tours are designed for those who wish to see the iconic sites, history and culture of the destination on an excellent value group tour whilst travelling with like-minded people.
+The tours are on a fully inclusive basis, so you'll travel with the assurance that all your arrangements are taken care of.
+You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.